wwt/docker-foundations/docs/sections/section_5.md

 # Visual Studio Code Development Environment Review

 The goal of this walk-through was to expose you to the integrations with simple examples.
-The section validates the environment is ready for use.
+This section validates the environment is ready for use.

 ## Python Integration

 In this section you will create a simple Python script to retreive search results from iTunes.
 You are looking to validate the Python functionality within the Visual Studio Code Editor.

-:worried: Don't worry, you don't have to know any python at this point...
+:worried: Don't worry, you don't have to know any Python at this point...

 1. *CREATE* a **file** named `search_itunes.py`
 2. *PASTE* the Python code below